Jollyrgr83/day-planner/README.md

 # Technology/Framework

-This project was created using html, css, javascript, bootstrap, and jQuery.
+This project was created with html, css, and javascript using bootstrap, jQuery, and moment.js libraries.

 # How to Use

-TBD
+You should find a header updated with today's date and a body containing a row for each hour in a standard work day (9AM to 5PM).
+Enter your desired note or task in the blank center area of the applicable hour and click the save button next to it.
+This will save your schedule.
+To clear your schedule for a new day or big change in plans, click the clear button in the header.

 # Credits